mimeeqsoftware/docs/docs/embeds-utils.md

 ## Show modular

 Method: mimeeqApp.utils.showModular()
-Calling this method will mound and render modular configurator.
+Calling this method will mount and render modular configurator.
 It may be used while you use single Modular configuartor with option `Render modular configurator at page load` disabled while generating code snippet.

 #### Usage